learnk8s/learnk8s.io/src/microsAuthentication/content.md

 **Service accounts are a way to associate your Kubernetes workload with an identity.**

-You can use Service Accounts to define what resources should be accessible in the cluster and who can access them.
+You can then combine a service account with a Role/ClusterRole and a RoleBinding/ClusterRoleBinding to define what or who can access what resources in a cluster.

 For example, when you want to restrict reading Secrets only to admin users in the cluster, you can do so using a service account.